 Speaking with private equity and venture capital investors, the narrative has shifted from growth to value investing.
 The general agreement is that solution providers must align their GTM and product strategies, as well as demonstrate positive unit economics, sustained revenue growth, and sound business practices.
 In 2023, we expect clear market winners and losers, with opportunities for market winners to consolidate competitors through mergers and acquisitions or a roll-up strategy.

-As we continue to keep a close eye on the changes in the digital identity market, referring to our annual Digital Identity Landscape (available in February) is the best way to explore how these new trends might impact your business.
+As we continue to keep a close eye on the changes in the digital identity market, referring to our annual Digital Identity Landscape is the best way to explore how these new trends might impact your business.
 Each year, we assess and validate the industry trends to provide the most up-to-date market intelligence to support digital identity executives in their strategic decision-making.